Video Games

 BoringCode★★★★★Dec 2025

 Third re-release of the same expansion.
 The economy will be solved by gold sellers within a month, the meta was solved in 2021, and phased content rollout is nostalgia on a drip feed.
 All documented, all predictable.
-I have taken the week of pre-patch off work.
+Set your expectations off the 2021 population curves, not the launch-night screenshots.